hjhart/hjhart.blog/_posts/2017-01-03-ticketmaster-is-a-horrible-company.markdown

 <img src="/images/ticket_master/sub_total.png" alt="Sub Total"/>

 Okay, here is the subtotal.
-That's not so bad, less than I expected... but still: a **$1.50** facility charge?
+That's not so bad, less than I expected... <s>but still: a $1.50 facility charge?
 You're not the facility.
 Surely I wouldn't be charged this facility charge if I went directly to Neptune Theatre and purchased tickets – and they're the facility.
-So what the fuck?
+So what the fuck?</s>[^1]

 Alright then, that's not so bad.
 I'll just select my shipping and move on.

 <img src="/images/ticket_master/total_charges.png" alt="Total Charges"/>

 Oh!
 Another **$4.00** that is unavoidable.
 For processing!
 Right, because credit cards are so prohibitively expensive to process that we need to charge you another **$4.00**.
-And another **$2.50** if I want physical tickets.
+And another **$2.25** if I want physical tickets.

 Both of those things I would get for free if I purchased them at the box office.
 And it wouldn't take me 10-14 days to get the tickets in hand, they'd print them right there for me.